When your child needs urgent dental treatment, your pediatric dentist stands ready to help. Please keep the emergency number available and convenient.

 Q. What should I do if my child’s permanent tooth is knocked out?

 A. Find the tooth and rinse it gently in cool water.
 Do not scrub or clean it with soap –– use only water!
 If possible, replant the tooth back to the socket immediately and keep it in place with clean gauze or a washcloth.
 If you can’t put the tooth back into the socket, place the tooth in a clean container with cold milk or saliva.
 Get to the pediatric dental office immediately.
 The faster you act, the better your chance of saving the tooth.

 Q. What if a tooth is chipped or fractured?

 A. Contact your pediatric dentist immediately.
 Rinse the mouth with water and apply ice on the lip to reduce swelling if the lip is also injured.
 If you can find the broken tooth fragment, place it in water and bring it with you to the dental office.

 Q. What about a severe blow to the head or a jaw fracture?

 A. You need immediate medical attention in the emergency room.
 A severe head injury can be life-threatening.

 Q. What if my child has a toothache?

 A. Call your pediatric dentist and visit the office promptly.
-To comfort your child, rinse the mouth with water.
-Over-the-counter children’s pain medication, dosed according to your child’s weight and age, might ease the symptoms.
-You may apply a cold compress or ice wrapped in a cloth to the face in the area of the pain, but do not put heat or aspirin on the sore area.
+Over-the-counter children’s pain medication, dosed according to your child’s weight and age, may temporarily ease the symptoms.

 Q. Can dental injuries be prevented?